VerticalLongboard/xplane-vhf-helper/PUBLIC-INTERFACE.md

 VHFHelperPublicInterface.isValidFrequency("199x998")
 ```

-Only valid default VHF communication airband frequencies are accepted (118.000 to 136.975) and reported equal, with one **exception**: If the last digit doesn't match the default airband exactly, it is replaced by either a "0" or "5" based on whatever makes more sense.
-Any completely invalid, i.e. out-of-range, frequency is ignored and, in case of `enterFrequencyProgrammaticallyAsString`, the next VHF frequency currently entered is cleared.
+Only valid default VHF communication airband frequencies are accepted (`118.0` to `136.975`) and reported equal, with one **exception**: If the last digit doesn't match the default airband exactly, it is replaced by either a "0" or "5" based on whatever makes more sense.
+Any completely invalid, i.e. out-of-range, frequency is ignored and, in case of `enterFrequencyProgrammaticallyAsString`, the next COM frequency currently entered is cleared.

 VHF Helper uses an Event Bus to emit any changes (even when its panel is not visible) in:
 * tuned-in frequencies (`COM1` or `COM2`)